slashben/hadassah-picoctf-2025-writeups/writeups/cryptography/basic-mod2/README.md

 ## Description

-In this cryptography challenge you’re given a list of integers.
+In this cryptography challenge we’re given a list of integers.
 To recover the hidden flag, you must:

 1. Take each number **mod 41**.
 2. Compute the **modular inverse** of that result modulo 41.